 Promote Exchanges and Cooperation in line with National Development

 The "Outline Development Plan for the Guangdong-Hong Kong-Macao Greater Bay Area" was introduced in February last year, tightening the cooperation and exchanges between Guangdong, Hong Kong and Macao in the field of higher education.
 Later, in response to the country's major development direction, the plan was deepen on the basis of the original content.
 In addition to strengthening cooperation in running schools, scientific research and humanities exchanges, a number of cooperative institutions have been established, including the “Guangdong-Hong Kong-Macau University Alliance”, “Innovation and Entrepreneurship Alliance for Guangdong, Hong Kong & Macao Universities”, “Guangdong-Hong Kong-Macau University Library Alliance”, giving full play to the advantages and promote organic integration and common development of the three places.
-Among them, the “Guangdong-Hong Kong-Macau University Alliance” consists of 7 higher education institutions from Macao namely the University of Macau, Macao Polytechnic Institute, Macao Institute for Tourism Studies, Macau University of Science and Technology, City University of Macau, University of Saint Joseph and Kiang Wu Nursing College of Macau.
+Among them, the “Guangdong-Hong Kong-Macau University Alliance” consists of 7 higher education institutions from Macao namely the University of Macau, Macao Polytechnic University, Macao Institute for Tourism Studies, Macau University of Science and Technology, City University of Macau, University of Saint Joseph and Kiang Wu Nursing College of Macau.

 Since 2017, the Higher Education Bureau has been organising the ‘Opportunities for Starting-up – Delegation on Entrepreneurship’ for higher education students who are considering the options of further study, employment or entrepreneurship, with the aim to enrich their knowledge on youth entrepreneurship support provided by the Greater Bay Area cities and help them to obtain more information before planning for their future.